So Business List. Software QA Checklist

 Twice already, guests of the “So Business List” section were found in Telegram.
 Today's guest of the blog, Alexander, works as a QA engineer and also runs a community on a recently appeared social network — Setka.

-Recently, Alexander created a concise post about the QA checklist and its application in the testing process.
+Recently, Alexander created a concise post about the QA checklist and its application in the testing process to achieve software quality.
 As far as you understand the theme of this blog, I got captured.
 Moreover, the author of this blog is seriously involved in software development, so it was a match.

 Alexander's work in his community isn't all about the QA checklist.
-There are many more quality assurance process tactics and strategies described in there.
+There are many more quality assurance process tactics and strategies described in there to ensure comprehensive software testing practices.

 QA in IT is a Whole World